ghaniasim/ticket-master/README.md

 #### Limitations
 * Shortcomings in front end.<br/>
   * Front end is only desinged for a success path since this project is a demonstration of backend skills.<br/>
+  * No error handling at the front end.

 * Shortcomings in back end.<br/>
   * Not all data validations added.
 Just a few to demonstrate skills e.g;<br/>